Anthony Mason (judge): Role in the dismissal of Prime Minister Gough Whitlam

-Despite my disagreement with Sir John’s account of events and his decision not to warn the prime minister, I consider that Sir John was subjected to unjustified vilification for making the decision which he made.
+Despite my disagreement with Sir John's account of events and his decision not to warn the prime minister, I consider that Sir John was subjected to unjustified vilification for making the decision which he made.
 I consider and have always considered that Sir John acted consistently with his duty except in so far as he had a duty to warn the prime minister of his intended action and he did not do so.

+Death

+Mason died on 17 March 2026, at the age of 100.